 - Don’t pay for certain accessories that can be found cheaper after you buy your Tesla.
-I wanted the 2% more efficient turbine rims that you see below as opposed to the stock ones, but didn’t want to pay the $2.5K upgrade price so I bought the same turbine rims here and sold the old ones online for $1000 for a net cost of half what Tesla wanted.
+I wanted the optional premium rims from Tesla as opposed to the stock ones, but didn’t want to pay the $2.5K upgrade price so I bought the better rims for this aftermarket Tesla specialist here and sold the old ones online for $1500 for a net cost of half what Tesla wanted.
 There are aftermarket spoilers available for less elsewhere too so don’t pay the Tesla retail rate!
 Here is an exhaustive list of modifications you can make to your Model S or X. Also, used items are sold on eBay, TMC forums, Facebook Marketplace, or Panjo so buy a used version of the same thing.

 - In the US, be sure to factor in your Federal and State tax incentives listed here.
 Tesla has just about consumed their 200K Federal incentives so order immediately if you want delivery in 2018 to get the tax credit.
 Your state/city/utility may offer other incentives like free registration, a discounted charger or cash.
-In Colorado, for example, you get $7500 from the Feds and $6000 from the state with no alternative minimum tax (AMT) issue!
+In Colorado, for example, you get $7500 from the Feds and $5000 from the state with no alternative minimum tax (AMT) issue!

 - The official Tesla forums are your friend and can be searched here, but don’t overlook the unsanctioned forums at Tesla Motors Club to get the scoop on everything and helpful advice from other fans.
 My handle is @Reeler on both forums.
-There is great information on the Teslarati blog too.
+There is great information on the Teslarati or ElecTrek blog sites too.

 - Depending on the year, the IRS in the US will give credit against your wall charger purchase and install costs.
 Confirm with your tax accountant as this benefit is subject to AMT so I didn’t qualify, but you might.

 - Don’t buy a used Tesla.
 After going through the math on discounts and tax breaks, you will find that new Teslas are cheaper than the used prices in many cases except for older high-mileage ones.
 Search for inventory models here, which are never sold units that may have been demos or just excess production.
 You want to have the choice of options, longer warranty and recent improvements anyway.
 Tesla has a certified pre-owned (CPO) site with inventory if you want to double-check.
-Remember, CPO cars do not qualify for the $1,000 referral discount.
+Remember, CPO cars do not qualify for the $1,000 referral discount or other tax rebates.

-- If you still need to save more money, consider getting the 70KWh battery without the dual AWD motors, which takes $18K out of the initial price.
-There is no need for dual motors unless you drive in ice/snow so save that money.
+- If you still need to save more money, consider getting the smaller battery which takes $8K out of the initial price.
 After driving electric for several years, range anxiety quickly disappeared with experience and 200 miles range is plenty good enough even with the occasional cross-country trip and ample supercharging stations.

-- Bonus Tip: After you configure your order, but before you confirm it, a Tesla rep will offer to help you by phone or e-mail.
-Call that person and see if there is a built model sitting in inventory somewhere.
-Tesla will bargain a little on these cars and move it to your location.
-I have heard folks saving $1K-6.5K for Teslas in inventory or recently orphaned.
-It is called a “Showroom Discount” and is available on demos or any other car that hasn’t been sold before (i.e., CPO), and you still get your $1200 referral credit and tax breaks!
+- After you configure your order, but before you confirm it, a Tesla rep will offer to help you by phone or e-mail.
+Call that person and see if there is an already-built “inventory” models sitting somewhere or being shipped.
+Tesla will bargain a little on these cars and move it to your location with shipping sometimes waived.
+I have heard folks saving $1K-30K for Teslas in inventory or recently orphaned.
+It is called a “showroom discount” on an “inventory model” and is available on demos or any other car that hasn’t been sold before (i.e., CPO), and you still get your the free supercharging and tax breaks!
 Better discounts are common near the end of the quarter or with older configurations too.
 The more expensive the car, the better the discounts become.

 Q: If I have questions, can I contact you before I order?

 A: Absolutely.
-My name is Thomas Franklin contact by e-mail to email@example.com.
+Please contact by E-mail if you have any questions before purchase.
 I live in Denver, Colorado and am happy to answer any questions you might have.